 A Great Example to Show You How It’s Done

-2016 has seen some great data visualizations.
-From interactive maps, virtual reality interfaces and incredibly effective business intelligence dashboards – there’s a lot out there.
+This year has seen some great data visualizations.
+From interactive maps, virtual reality interfaces, and incredibly effective business intelligence dashboards – there’s a lot out there.
 And as technology keeps advancing, we keep increasing our expectations.
 So when it came time for us to choose this year’s winner of the best data visualization format, we must admit: it was a tough one.
 But without further ado – we give you the 2016 winner …

 The Interactive Calculator